Forbidden Planet (1956)

 The United Planets Cruiser ship, Robby the Robot, handguns, and gages were recycled from Forbidden Planet.

 A toy Robbie the Robot appears in the film

 The full-size lower portion of the Kanamits' transport spaceship is the adapted version, with retractable stairway, of the saucer-shaped United Planets Cruiser C-57D, seen in MGM's Forbidden Planet.

 Robby the Robot from the sf classic film plays Arnold, the music hit predicting computer.

-When Ford and his boss are looking at the designs of the toy, it is the design of Robby the Robot.
+When Horace and Mr Judson are looking at the designs of the toy, it is the design of Robby the Robot.

 A Robby the Robot model with some modifications, is this week's special guest star in The Twilight Zone.

 Robby the Robot appears as the Robotoid.

 The robot who is programmed to provide Marshall Cahill with his alibi.
 Robby the Robot is best known for having starred in the Sci-Fi classic Forbidden Planet (1956)